SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_opamp/readme.md

   | DAC1 | GPIO_30 |

  ## **Limitations:**
-  - GPIO 27 (Top GPIO) is not supported.
-  - The pin tool does not support selection of GPIOs for each OPAMP instance.
   - ULP_GPIO_9 and ULP_GPIO_11 are connected to VCOM Rx and Tx, and ULP_GPIO_2 is connected to the LED.
 These GPIOs must be disabled if they are to be used for OPAMP functionality.

 > **Note**: For recommended settings, please refer the [recommendations guide](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-prog-recommended-settings/).